IsmanDaiyrov/IsmanDaiyrov/README.md

 CS @ Texas Tech University | Prev.
 SWE Intern @ Kiva
 -----------------------------------------

 I am a senior undergraduate student majoring in Computer Science at Texas Tech University, graduating in May 2023.
-Currently, I am looking for new grad/entry-level Software Engineer opportunities for Summer 2023.
+Currently, I am looking for new grad/entry-level Software Engineer opportunities to start in May 2023.

 * 🌍  I'm based in Houston, TX
 * ✉️  You can contact me at [idaiyrov@gmail.com](mailto:idaiyrov@gmail.com)